Audiologist

 The fillings are a bit too high and cause a mild tooth pain when I bite down fairly hard.
 The date of getting them coincides more closely with my symptoms than my noise exposure history.

-Asked by Help about 8 years ago
+Asked by Help over 8 years ago

 I only have knowledge of mercury fillings and their relationship to tinnitus.
 However, in general, jaw discomfort, stress, tension, etc., can contribute to the presence of tinnitus.